-It’s difficult to predict the potential outcome of a fashion business because these businesses vary so greatly in size and success.
+It’s difficult to predict a fashion business’s potential outcome because these businesses vary so greatly in size and success.
 Glassdoor reports that fashion designers earn an average base salary of $60,865 per year, though salaries can range from $40,000 to $86,000.
 Income will depend on how the business is run, its specialty, and the overall success of the designer.
 According to Forbes, a 29-year-old fashion designer with a massively successful business earned $1 million in revenue.
 While his success isn’t typical, it does demonstrate the variations that can occur within this industry.

 Things to consider before starting a fashion business

-The fashion industry is highly competitive, so it’s important for designers to find new and creative ways of making their mark in the industry.
-Rather than taking a broad approach, focusing on a niche can allow you to build a brand with a cohesive, unique feel that can help to attract customers.
+The fashion industry is highly competitive, so designers need to find new and creative ways of making their mark in the industry.
+Rather than taking a broad approach, focusing on a niche can allow you to build a brand with a cohesive, unique feel that can attract customers.

-It can also be very helpful to build a network of professionals within the industry who can guide you as you develop your business.
-Professionals who are well-versed in the fashion industry can help you to navigate milestones and challenges like your first fashion show or your first product photo shoot.
+It can also help build a network of professionals within the industry who can guide you as you develop your own clothing line.
+Professionals who are well-versed in the fashion industry can help you navigate milestones and challenges like your first fashion show or your first product photo shoot.
 Finding a mentor to guide you through the various stages of building your brand and business can make the process go more smoothly and potentially save you from some mistakes.
 This can also be a confidence-booster.